bprin87/Space-Blasters/README.md

 # Space-Blasters

-A simple 2D game using Phaser, built as part of a piece of coursrwork for university.
+A simple 2D game using Phaser, built as part of a piece of coursework for university.